adonisjs/v5_to_v6_upgrade_guide/content/docs/migration/next_steps.md

 See [documentation](https://v6-alpha.adonisjs.com/docs/logger#configuration) and the [web-starter-kit](https://github.com/adonisjs/web-starter-kit/blob/main/config/logger.ts) for an example.

+### Remove the profiler configuration

+The profiler was never documented and is now removed.
+Remove the profiler configuration from `config/app.ts`.

 ## Update your Exception Handler

 Update your Exception Handler using [the new API](https://v6-alpha.adonisjs.com/docs/exception-handling).